Standard Bank’s Africa-China trade corridor links Africa and China in world’s next big growth partnership

 Specific features of Standard Bank’s Africa-China trade corridor include:

-• Africa China Banking Centers (ACBCs), already operational in South Africa, are one-stop-shops for Chinese businesses and individuals seeking to transact in, across and out of Africa.
+- Africa China Banking Centers (ACBCs), already operational in South Africa, are one-stopshops for Chinese businesses and individuals seeking to transact in, across and out of Africa.
 Manned by Chinese-speaking bankers, ACBCs are one-stop-banking shops for personal and business banking clients as well as for Chinese importers and exporters.
 ACBCs provide seamless consultation and advisory services via telephone, online or email, and now also via WeChat, linking African and Chinese clients with China’s highly networked digital banking and customer knowledge systems.
 More ACBCs are currently rolling out in Nigeria with other African hubs to follow.
 “ACBCs offer Chinese and African clients a business-to-business networking and personal advisory service, daily accessing and unlocking new Africa-China trade opportunities,” adds Mr. Barnard.

-• An entirely Chinese-speaking Standard Bank branch at Crown Mines in Johannesburg.
-“Located in the heart of Dragon City, the branch helps Chinese importers and exporters access South African business opportunities, while also providing reach into Lesotho, Swaziland, Namibia, Botswana, Zimbabwe and Mozambique,” says Mr. Barnard
+- An entirely Chinese-speaking Standard Bank branch at Crown Mines in Johannesburg.
+“Located in the heart of Dragon City, the branch helps Chinese importers and exporters access South African business opportunities, while also providing reach into Lesotho, Swaziland, Namibia, Botswana, Zimbabwe and Mozambique,” says Mr. Barnard.

-• A 24-hour regulatory-compliant and risk-managed foreign exchange service which includes the Renminbi. • Standard Bank supports renminbi internationalisation in Africa by: providing short-term renminbi credit facilities, money market deposit and call accounts; global markets trading products; CNY-denominated accounts, cash settlement transactions and notes for Chinese businesses; calibration of remittance flows; and on-the-ground expertise.
+- A 24-hour regulatory-compliant and risk-managed foreign exchange service which includes the Renminbi.

+- Standard Bank supports renminbi internationalisation in Africa by: providing short-term renminbi credit facilities, money market deposit and call accounts; global markets trading products; CNY-denominated accounts, cash settlement transactions and notes for Chinese businesses; calibration of remittance flows; and on-the-ground expertise.

-• Standard Bank is the first African bank to support UnionPay cards (China’s most widely used credit card) in 10 African countries.
-Standard Bank also issues UnionPay cards in South Africa, broadening the geographic footprint – and potential customer reach – of UnionPay in Africa.
+- Standard Bank is the first African bank to support UnionPay cards (China’s most widely used credit card) in 10 African countries.
+This will allow Standard Bank to issues UnionPay cards in South Africa, broadening the geographic footprint – and potential customer reach – of UnionPay in Africa.

 Key in building such an effective trade and investment corridor between Africa and China has been Standard Bank’s institutional partnership with ICBC.